upam00/DocCenter/README.md

 # DocCenter
 The repo consist of a simple dashboard template for appointment scheduling.
-A live demo can be found here [https://boardofdoctors.netlify.app/].
+A live demo can be found [here](https://boardofdoctors.netlify.app/).
 It ists the doctors of a clinic.
 The FrontEnd and the BackEnd have been built separtely.
 Node.js is used for Backend part, weheras the FrontEnd is built using react.

 ## BackEnd Setup Instruction